-- a) Before an interment can take place, the family or the personal representative of the deceased must provide a Burial Permit Certificate or Cremation Certificate, and there must be a signed Gravesite Agreement (Schedule A). - b) Recommended only one body and up to two additional cremated remains shall be buried in each plot.
-Up to four cremated remains are permitted in one plot if there is no body. - c) Extra-depth or double-depth interments are not permitted in any cemetery. - d) Interments normally take place from May until November but depends on cemetery.
+- a) Before an interment can take place, the family or the personal representative of the deceased must provide a Death Certificate or Cremation Certificate, and there must be a signed Gravesite Agreement (Schedule A). - b) Only one body and up to two additional cremated remains shall be buried in each plot.
+Up to three cremated remains are permitted in one grave if there is no body. - c) Extra-depth or double-depth interments are not permitted in any cemetery. - d) Interments should take place whenever possible to best serve the needs of families and preserve the dignity of the Human Remains.
 This can be adjusted to meet Parish timelines and local traditions.
-Times when interments take place can be determined by the committee. - e) A representative of the Parish should attend each interment. - f) The request to disinter normally comes from the family of the deceased, asking that the deceased be placed in another grave.
+Times when interments take place can be determined by the committee, but should reflect seasonal conditions and take in account individual circumstances.

+- e) A representative of the Parish should attend each interment. - f) The request to disinter normally comes from the family of the deceased, asking that the deceased be placed in another grave.
 Disinterment could also be requested through the justice system.
 The Parish is responsible for ensuring that the family has a funeral director who will request a license from the Nova Scotia Department of Health to remove the remains.
 If this is approved by the province, the funeral director will establish a time, and the parish can assist by opening the grave to the top of the casket.
 The family is not permitted to be present at the disinterment, but a parish representative must be present.
-If the disinterment is requested by the family, any costs associated with it are to be charged to them.

-g) Consideration should be given for the interment of the poor, which is a corporal work of mercy - to bury the dead.
+If the disinterment is requested by the family, any costs associated with it are to be charged to them. - g) Consideration should be given for the interment of the poor, which is a corporal work of mercy - to bury the dead.
 Members of the Parish community who do not have the resources to provide for funeral and interment should be cared for by the Parish and provided a resting place in the cemetery.
 Funds to cover some of these costs may be available from the Department of Community Services.

-5. Burial Plots
+5. Burial Lots